zalando/postgres-operator/docs/reference/cluster_manifest.md

   `enable_replica_load_balancer` parameter) to define whether to enable the load balancer pointing to the Postgres standby instances.
 Optional.

+* **masterLoadBalancerIP**
+  specify the IP address to be used on the load balancer pointing to the Postgres primary.
+A dynamic address will be allocated if not specified.
+Optional.

+* **replicaLoadBalancerIP**
+  specify the IP address to be used on the load balancer pointing to the Postgres standby instances.
+A dynamic address will be allocated if not specified.
+Optional.

 * **enableReplicaPoolerLoadBalancer**
   boolean flag to override the operator defaults (set by the `enable_replica_pooler_load_balancer` parameter) to define whether to enable